Concordium/concordium.github.io/source/testnet/guides/add-baker-desktop.rst

 - Download and install the Desktop Wallet.
 - Set up an initial account and an identity.
 - Set up a new account that you'll be using as baker account.
-- Verify that the account has a balance of at least ???
-GTU.
+- Verify that the account balance has the required amount of GTU.

 Select an account to add as baker account
 =========================================